mhannis/Marlin-SidewinderX1/README.md

 Will continue to add Marlin releases and new configurations as necessary.
 Always looking for area's of improvement.

-Will also look to share slicing profiles for this configuration.
+Also planning on providing slicing profiles for this setup.